 Most cases of lung cancer are caused by smoking, although people who have never smoked can also develop the condition.

 Smoking cigarettes is the single biggest risk factor for lung cancer.
-It's responsible for more than 70% of cases.
+It's responsible for more than 7 out of 10 cases.

 Tobacco smoke contains more than 60 different toxic substances, which are known to be carcinogenic (cancer-producing).

-If you smoke more than 25 cigarettes a day, you are 25 times more likely to get lung cancer than a non-smoker.
+If you smoke more than 25 cigarettes a day, you are 25 times more likely to get lung cancer than someone who does not smoke.

 - pipe tobacco